webix-hub/docs/data/datatable/sizing.md

 ~~~
 {{sample 15_datatable/09_columns/02_autosize_column.html }}

-- adjusting the width of a column to other datatable columns

 There can be more than one **fillspace** in the datatable; in this case width will be calculated on the base of a proportion defined by numeric values:

 ~~~js